abbiy/packer-ansible/docs/AWS_AMI_SETUP.md

 ## Create AWS EC2 Key Pair

-:thinking When creating an AWS AMI, a EC2 key pair is required by Packer to access the EC2 instance that is used to create the AMI.
+:thinking: When creating an AWS AMI, a EC2 key pair is required by Packer to access the EC2 instance that is used to create the AMI.
 With access, Packer is able to run provisioners such as Ansible on the EC2 instance

 1. Create [EC2 key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#prepare-key-pair)